REVIEW: Paul Rhodes’s verdict on Sons Of Town Hall, Selby Town Hall, November 14

 FOLK singer-songwriter Martha Tilston will play The Basement, City Screen Picturehouse, York, on October 18 at 7.30m.

-Born in Brighton and now living in Cornwall, she has performed on prestigious stages and festival bills and toured internationally; gained a nomination for BBC Best Newcomer; appeared as a guest vocalist for Zero 7 and worked with Damien Rice, Nick Harper, Kae Tempest and Aztec Camera’s Roddy Frame.
+Born in Bristol and now living in Cornwall, she has performed on prestigious stages and festival bills and toured internationally; gained a nomination for BBC Best Newcomer; appeared as a guest vocalist for Zero 7 and worked with Damien Rice, Nick Harper, Kae Tempest and Aztec Camera’s Roddy Frame.

-Tilston, 50, has recorded the albums Rolling (2003); Bimbling (2004); Ropeswing (Martha Tilston and The Woods); Of Milkmaids And Architects (2007); ‘Til I Reach The Sea (2007); Lucy And The Wolves (2010); Machines Of Love And Grace (2012); The Sea (2014); Nomad (2017) and The Tape (2021).
+Tilston, 49, has recorded the albums Rolling (2003); Bimbling (2004); Ropeswing (Martha Tilston and The Woods); Of Milkmaids And Architects (2007); ‘Til I Reach The Sea (2007); Lucy And The Wolves (2010); Machines Of Love And Grace (2012); The Sea (2014); Nomad (2017), The Tape (2021) and Luminous (2023).

 The poster for Martha Tilston’s concert at The Basement